 The California Native Plant Society (CNPS) boasts of the many benefits native California grasses have to offer.
 They focus on landscapers and homeowners alike.

 California grasses have low water requirements and do not need frequent maintenance.
 They are not typically a food source for insects, and therefore do not require pesticides.
 These grasses are also a striking addition to any landscape.

 There are over 300 species of grasses native to California.
 Here are 5 of the most common:

 - Bouteloua gracilis is a low-growing variety that thrives in dry, arid climates.

-- Festuca californica is lush, medium-sized bunch grass with vibrant green foliage and stiff stalks.
+- Festuca California is a lush, medium-sized bunch of grass with vibrant green foliage and stiff stalks.
 It does well in shaded areas.